ProcureEminenceMB/Udacity-Project-Travel-App/README.md

 - app.js must implement at least 3 API's and primary function should be exported to index.js.
 - Comments are used throughout the code when necessary.
 - JavaScript must follow the [Udacity JavaScript Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html).
 - Use Local Storage to save user data.
+(Extended Project Option)